Published On: May 06 2013 11:18:23 AM CDTUpdated On: May 13 2014 07:55:26 AM CDT

-It's Oktoberfest time!
-Take a look at these eight U.S. cities that are a must for anyone who loves good beer.
+In honor of American Craft Beer Week, take a look at these U.S. cities that are a must for anyone who loves good beer.
 CNN compiled the list based on each city's beer history, breweries, bars and brew-related events.

 8. Asheville, N.C.